flightphp/skeleton/README.md

 composer start
 ```

+After that, open `http://localhost:8000` in your browser.

 __Note: If you run into an error similar to this `Failed to listen on localhost:8000 (reason: Address already in use)` then you'll need to change the port that the application is running on.
 You can do this by editing the `composer.json` file and changing the port in the `scripts.start` key.__

+### Docker Setup

-Or you can use `docker-compose` to run the app with `docker`, so you can run these commands:
+You can [install Docker](https://docs.docker.com/engine/install/) and use `docker-compose` to run the app with `docker`, so you can run these commands:
 ```bash
 cd cool-project-name
 docker-compose up -d